 It’s moving to see that Steve really trusts her and that gives our Amazonian goddess confidence in her own abilities!

 It's great that Jenkins decided to pay homage to Linda Carter's TV series from the 70s, especially when Gadot wears the traditional costume of a golden eagle, red high boots, metal bracelets, and shield.
 In close up shots the gorgeous Israeli actress really has an uncanny resemblance to Carter’s from our favorite childhood show.

 We are bombarded with superhero movies that are fun yet essentially meaningless but “Wonder Woman" leaves us with a positive message, that women are not always the princess that need to be rescued.

 Diana has an initial innocence and kindness as she explores the world, but she also has unbelievable strength that she uses to fight for what is right.

 This fantastic film proves that a woman can be a heroine and evolve into a powerful warrior.
 This is a movie for all the family to enjoy together.
 Wonder Woman is an inspiration for young girls everywhere!

-Jenkins said that she really hopes that “Wonder Woman 1984” sequel can lead a return to movie theaters that gives people a welcome and fun escape from reality.
+Jenkins said that she really hopes that “Wonder Woman 1984” sequel can lead to a return to movie theaters that gives people a welcome and fun escape from reality.
 Hopefully after the COVID-19 vaccine we will see theaters full again!